 In many situations, HR and facilities teams might struggle to follow the process from beginning to end.
 We’re all busy people and we have busy schedules.
 But even if you have to skip or hurry some sections, the underlying thinking remains the same: prioritise the user.

-Speak to them, understand their challenges and pain points, take what you’ve learned and build solutions that meet genuine user needs, instead of doing things you hope will be effective.
+Speak to them, understand their challenges and pain points, take what you’ve learned and built solutions that meet genuine user needs, instead of doing things you hope will be effective.

 How to apply Design Thinking to the employee experience?

-Employee experience is a very broad term.
-In order to tackle specific user challenges, you may need to break it up into more manageable areas.
+Overall, employee experience is a very broad term.
+Therefore in order to tackle specific user challenges, you may need to break it up into more manageable areas.